somaholiday/somaholiday/README.md

 I enjoy exploring grey areas between apparent opposites: old / new, hard / soft, art / science

-I prefer working on frontend because it's where you can give the user the superpowers you built for them.

 <!--
 **somaholiday/somaholiday** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.